 All call recordings are securely stored in an encrypted format in a secure facility.
 They are only accessible by the account holder.
 The process for this is no different to that employed by any Mobile Network provider who will store your voicemail messages on their servers.

-Recordings and SMS transcripts are scheduled for automatic secure destruction to UK Infosec5 approved standard after 6 months, with the data being overwritten multiple times before deletion.
+Recordings and SMS transcripts are scheduled for automatic secure destruction to UK Infosec5 approved standard after 6 months or on notice of termination, with the data being overwritten multiple times before deletion.